bump-sh/docs/src/_guides/arazzo/specification/v1.0/understanding-structure/workflows.md

 ## Workflow Outputs

 Workflows should return useful data.
 What good is running a booking workflow if you can't get the booking ID back?
-Outputs define what data the workflow makes available to whatever called it.
+Outputs define what data the workflow makes available upon completion.

 ### Simple Outputs